emily1618/Data-Portfolio/CHEATSHEET/README.md

 USE MIN and MAX for the date range
  - When was the earliest order ever placed? `SELECT MIN(occurred_at)`
- - hen did the most recent (latest) web_event occur? `SELECT MAX(occurred_at`
+ - When did the most recent (latest) web_event occur? `SELECT MAX(occurred_at`

-SELECT MIN(occurred_at)
-FROM orders;
-LIKE This allows you to perform operations similar to using WHERE and =, but for cases when you might not know exactly what you are looking for.
+LIKE allows you to perform operations similar to using WHERE and =, but for cases when you might not know exactly what you are looking for.
   -  frequently used with %
   -  % is a wildcard, eg: `WHERE name LIKE %google%` is any characters, then contain the text 'google', then any characters after
   -  if name column is first name space last name, to get the last name start with any letter, use `WHERE table.name_column LIKE '% A%'`